Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "Relax, it’s no big deal."
 Allison told her.

 "To *you* it’s not."
 Xiù shook her head.
-"Everyone else gives me strange looks…"
+"Everyone else gives me strange looks..."

 "Fuck ‘em."
 Allison suggested.
 "So you’ve picked up a foreign accent in your travels.
 If they can’t handle that, it’s their problem.
 Not yours."

 Xiù glanced down to where her fingernails were flicking absentmindedly against each other, and wriggled her fingers to stop them.
-"I guess…"
+"I guess..."

 "...You okay?"